Pros and Cons of Spray Polyurethane Foam (SPF) Roofing Systems

 Renewable and Sustainable Roofing

-SPF roofs create little to no waste during its lifetime.
+Spray foam roofs create little to no waste during their lifetime.
 In most cases, there is minimal stripping of the original roof, and the SPF roof is installed on top – eliminating the need for costly roof tear-offs and waste.

 The materials that are used for SPF roofing systems are also environmentally friendly: